-With the exception of de minimis levels, any feed stock material (cellulosic or otherwise) that contains any bonding agent, resin, preservative, surface coating or other finish, or any other chemical compound that has been added to the material is not acceptable.
-Trace amounts of grease or other lubricants that are introduced into the fuel processing stream as part of the maintenance operations are not considered as chemically treated materials.
+Any feed stock material (cellulosic or otherwise) that contains any bonding agent, resin, preservative, surface coating or other finish, or any other chemical compound that has been added to the material is not acceptable.
+Grease or other lubricants that are introduced into the fuel processing stream as part of the maintenance operations are not considered as chemically treated materials.
+Incidental chemical contamination from the marking of logs and lumber is not considered as chemically treated.